thomahn3/mycode/README.md

-# discordbots
+# general code
-Discord Bots that I create
+All the projects that I work on